business owner. Foster mom. Renter. Nonprofit founder. Decades in the district.

 “Improving our quality of life starts with rebuilding our small business economy; keeping our parks and public spaces both safe and clean; planting trees for shade; and celebrating the art, music, creativity and cultural diversity that defines Council District 13.”

-She founded three organizations that tackle systemic problems at their root: the Open Museum of Los Angeles, which launched her political career; Hollywood Arts, an arts-based education center for homeless and at-risk youth that served more than 300 young adults through over $1 million in public-private partnerships with the video game industry; and Dylan Kendall Home, a consumer products brand she grew from a farmers market table into an internationally recognized company with distribution in nine countries.
+Throughout her career, Dylan has built organizations that tackle systemic problems at their root.
+She founded four groundbreaking initiatives: the Open Museum of Los Angeles, which launched her political journey; Hollywood Arts, an education center that redefined how we serve homeless and at-risk youth, helping more than 300 young adults through over $2 million in partnerships with the video game industry; Dylan Kendall Home, a design-driven brand she grew from a local farmers market table into an internationally recognized company with distribution in nine countries; and Grow Hollywood, Hollywood’s first district-level Economic Development Corporation.

 Subscribe to the newsletter